meker12/commerce-channels.en/help/channel-manager/process-orders.md

 1. To view [!DNL Walmart Marketplace] orders, select *[!UICONTROL *Orders]**.

-1. In the Orders table, find the an the order to ship.

-1. Open the order by selecting the **Commerce Order Number**.
+1. In the Orders table, open the order to ship by selecting the **Commerce Order Number**.

 1. Create and submit a shipment for all or part of an order by selecting **[!UICONTROL Ship]**.